-Hiring a caregiver with MeetCaregivers allows you to stay hands-on in your loved one’s care.
+Hiring a caregiver with MeetCaregivers lets you stay hands-on in your loved one’s care.
 Our qualified caregivers will carry out routine daily tasks, giving elders the one-on-one companionship they need.
-Similarly, the Care Portal gives you access to your loved one’s care to track and monitor them throughout the day.
+Plus, you’ll get access to helpful free tools like the Care Portal, the handy app where you can track your loved one’s care throughout the day.

 - Choula, R. B., & Feinberg, L. F. (2012, October).
 Understanding the Impact of Family Caregiving and Work.
 Washington, DC.
 Retrieved April 19, 2019, from https://tinyurl.com/3hymnj68